Overcoming female genital mutilation in the Horn of Africa

 Objective

-National, regional and local leaders in Ethiopia, Somalia, and Sudan are more effective in changing social norms on female genital mutilation and gender-based violence.
+Regional, national and local actors and organisations in Ethiopia, Somalia and Sudan are working effectively to change social norms so as to reduce female genital mutilation and gender-based violence.

 Approach

-At the same time, the programme advises the responsible national ministries on how to systematically and effectively change social norms and thus better prevent FGM.
-It develops information and educational campaigns, for example, and also strives to anchor FGM in the political agenda in the long term.
-To this end, it promotes national coordination mechanisms.
+The programme also advises the relevant national ministries on how to effectively change social norms and thus better prevent FGM and GBV, for example through information and awareness-raising campaigns.
+The programme strives to mainstream FGM in political agendas for the long term.